-OOO.
+KKK.
 BBB Slope.
-The area of the ground ground's surface where there is a change in elevation over a horizontal distance.
+The area of the ground surface where there is a change in elevation over a horizontal distance.

-PPP.
+LLL.
 CCC.
 Slope Analysis.
 An analysis based upon a topographic survey used to calculate the grade of slopes.

-QQQ.
+KKK.
 DDD.
 Slope Face.
 The surface area of the slope from Top to Toe of Slope.
 Refer to Figure 1.3-43 Parts of a Slope.

-RRR.
+LLL.
 EEE.
 Slope Percent Grade.
 The vertical change in the elevation of the ground surface (rise) divided by the specific horizontal distance (run) multiplied by 100.

-SSS.
-FFF: Slope, Toe of.
+MMM.
+FFF.
+Slope, Toe of.
 The lowest part of a slope.
 Refer to Figure 1.3-43 Parts of a Slope.
 Refer to Figure 1.3-3 Parts of a Slope.

-TTT.
-GGG.
-Slope, Top of.
+NNN.
+GGG.-Slope, Top of.
 The highest part of a slope.
 Refer to Figure 1.3-43 Parts of a Slope.
 Refer to Figure 1.3-3 Parts of a Slope.

-UUU.
+OOO.
 HHH.-Stormwater Best Management Practices (BMP).
 Tools used to prevent or reduce stormwater runoff and/or associated pollutants as determined by professional associations, State of Michigan, or Federal government, such as the Michigan Low Impact Development Manual.

-VVV.
-HI.
+PPP.
+III.
 Stormwater Runoff.
 Runoff and any other surface water drainage that flows into natural or man-made drainage ways.

-WWW.
+QQQ.
 JJJ.
 Street, Types.
-The types of right-of-ways and associated treatment of vehicular, transit, bicycle, and pedestrian ways within, as envisioned illustrated by the 2025 Master Plan and detailed in the Street Design Manual.
+The types of right-of-ways and associated treatment of vehicular, bicycle, and pedestrian ways within, as envisioned illustrated by the 2025 Master Plan and detailed in the Street Design Manual.
 The Street Types are defined and illustrated in the Street Design Manual and include City Connector, Event/Festival, Urban Center, Downtown Main, Commercial Business, Neighborhood Business, Neighborhood Network, Enhance Neighborhood, and Local Streets. are: Priority Street, Main Street, Connector Street, SubUrban Street, and Neighborhood Street.
 Refer to Figure 1.2-2 Street Types Map..

-XXX.
 Street Type, City Connector.
 City Connector Street Types are located near the edges of the City, often serving as a transition from highways or more rural roadways into the city proper.
-They support an intense auto-oriented mix of land uses that are designed to be predominantly accessed by personal vehicle.
+They support a mix of land uses that are predominantly accessed by personal vehicle.
 Refer to the Street Design Manual for design standards.

-YYY.
 Street Type, Commercial Business.
-Commercial Business Street Types are located on significant transportation corridors, often passing through commercial nodes that are more suburban or auto-oriented, compared to Neighborhood Business Street Types and Neighborhood Nodes.
-They are designed to balance auto-oriented areas with those that are transitioning to more pedestrian friendly and mixed use.
+Commercial Business Street Types are located on significant transportation corridors, often passing through commercial nodes that are more suburban or auto-oriented (compared to Neighborhood Business Street Types and Neighborhood Nodes).
 Refer to the Street Design Manual for design standards.

-ZZZ.
 Street Type, Enhanced Neighborhood.
-Enhanced Neighborhood Street Types are found in the interior of neighborhoods, often serving as an internal spine for neighborhood connections by all travelers.
-Enhanced Neighborhood Streets provide access to and through neighborhoods and often have higher traffic volumes than the adjacent local neighborhood streets.
-Predominantly residential in nature, these street can also support limited locations of additional uses, such as civc and institutional uses.
+Enhanced Neighborhood Street Types traverse through the interior of neighborhoods, often serving as an internal spine for neighborhood connections.
+Enhanced Neighborhood Streets provide access to and through neighborhoods and often have higher traffic volumes than the local neighborhood streets.
 Refer to the Street Design Manual for design standards.

-AAAA.
 Street Type, Event/Festival.
 Event/Festival Street Types are special streets within the city that are dominated by pedestrian-centric activity.
-Typically, they are curbless or designed as shared spaces, between cars, bikes, and pedestrian, enabling flexible use of the entire street corridor for special events.
+Typically, they are curbless or designed as shared spaces, enabling flexible use of the entire street corridor for special events.
 Event/Festival Streets support mixed land use development.
 Refer to the Street Design Manual for design standards.

-BBBB.
 Street Type, Local Neighborhood.
 Local Neighborhood Street Types are lowest speed and volume street type.
 They predominantly support residential land uses.
 Refer to the Street Design Manual for design standards.

-CCCC.
 Street Type, Main Street.
 Main Street Types balance a broad range of needs and demands: an inviting pedestrianoriented streetscape, supportive spaces for adjacent businesses, parking, loading, cyclists, and transit riders.
 Main Streets constitute the majority of downtown and downtown-adjacent streets.
 Refer to the Street Design Manual for design standards.